richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 {::boilerplate bcp14-tagged}

-# Implications for post-quantum cryptography
+# Implications for Post-Quantum Cryptography (PQC)

-Cryptographically-relevant quantum computers (CRQC), once available, will have a huge impact on TLS traffic.
-To mitigate this, TLS applications will need to migrate to post-quantum cryptography (PQC) [PQC].
+Cryptographically-relevant quantum computers (CRQC), once available, will have a huge impact on TLS traffic (see, e.g., {{Section 2 of ?I-D.ietf-pquip-pqc-engineers}}).
+To mitigate this, TLS applications will need to migrate to Post-Quantum Cryptography (PQC) [PQC].
-Detailed consideration of when any application requires PQC, or when a CRQC is a threat they need to protect against, is beyond the scope of this document.
+Detailed considerations of when an application requires PQC or when a CRQC is a threat that an application need to protect against, are beyond the scope of this document.

-For TLS it is important to note that the focus of these efforts is TLS 1.3 or later, and that TLS 1.2 will not be supported (see {{TLS12FROZEN}}).
+It is important to note that the focus of these PQC efforts for TLS is TLS 1.3 or later, and that TLS 1.2 will not be supported (see {{TLS12FROZEN}}).
-This is one more reason for new protocols to default to TLS 1.3, where PQC is actively being standardized, as this gives new applications the option to use PQC.
+This is one more reason for new protocols requiring TLS service to default to TLS 1.3, where PQC is actively being standardized, as this gives new applications the option to use PQC.